Nemowang2003/MAA-Manager/README.md

 **Note**: `User` should be specified because we usually don't have `poetry` installed for root.

 ## TODO

-- Place all of the `example.*` files somewhere else.

-- Add comments and type annotations for Skland daily sign up, maybe refactor.

-- Create a json schema for the config file.

 - Looking forward to deploy on something like waitress.